ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 ### allow_object_storage_vfs

-An alternate reference counting mechanism for object storages.
+This flag activates a feature that integrates elements of a distributed virtual filesystem (VFS) with object storage, primarily focusing on distributed hardlinks and accurate reference counting.

 Mutually exclusive with `allow_remote_fs_zero_copy_replication`.
-Unlike the 0copy setting, can't be set in runtime, a server restart is needed.
+Unlike the former, can't be set in runtime, a server restart is needed.
 ClickHouse Keeper can not use VFS disk as a storage backend.
 VFS is incompatible with `send_metadata`.